uwerat/vnc-eglfs/README.md

 # VNC for Qt/Quick on EGLFS

-This project offers a VNC server for Qt/Quick applications on the EGLFS platform:
+A VNC server for Qt/Quick applications on the EGLFS platform:

 - https://en.wikipedia.org/wiki/Virtual_Network_Computing
 - https://doc.qt.io/qt-6/qtquick-index.html
 - https://doc.qt.io/qt-6/embedded-linux.html

-It is supposed to work with all Qt versions >= 5.0
+While the motivation of this project is for EGLFS it also works with X11.
+I never tried Wayland myself, but it should be possible to get it running there too.

 # Who needs this